 Perhaps the biggest risks, particularly given the high level of remuneration in the City, are instances where an employee may feel that their selection for redundancy has been influenced by, for example, discrimination or as a result of a previously protected disclosure (whistleblowing).
 If these circumstances can be successfully argued by employees, neither the normal statutory ceiling on the award for unfair dismissal nor the two-year qualifying period of continuous employment apply.

 Smoothing the process

 A shift away from what may have been seen as unnecessarily generous settlement agreements may, on another hand, make it more important – both for redundant staff and their ‘surviving’ colleagues – to make sure the human side of things is well handled.
 Once commercial terms of settlement are agreed in principle, there are other issues that can matter greatly to employees.
 These might include references, questions of garden leave or immediate termination, prompt access to good-quality outplacement counselling, a sensible approach to post-termination restrictions, and even continuing provision of private medical insurance or other benefits.
 Addressing these issues appropriately, alongside running a fair and well-handled redundancy process, can often go far in mitigating the protraction of negotiations and can help to maintain a degree of goodwill with the departing employee.

-This article first appeared in People Management, the original can be viewed here.
+This article first appeared in People Management.

 You can find further information regarding our expertise, experience and team on our Employment pages.